Diversity Enhanced Table-to-Text Generation via Type Control: Experiments

 \subsection{Metrics}

-To evaluate the quality of a generated text, we use BLEU to measure consistency with the reference text as~\cite{chen2020logical}; and the \textsc{SP-Acc} and \textsc{NLI-Acc} metrics to estimate its factuality, using semantic parsing and a pretrained NLI model, respectively.
-Specifically, we focus on \textsc{NLI-Acc} that was found to better agree with human preference for factuality evaluation~\cite{honovich2022true}.
-For measuring the diversity of the generated statements we use (1) Ent-$n$~\cite{zhang2018entk}, the average entropy for each $n$-gram relative to the other generated statements; (2) Dist-$n$~\cite{li-2016-dist}, the total number of distinct $n$-grams divided by the total number of produced tokens; and (3) Self-BLEU$n$~\cite{zhu2018texygen}: average $n$-gram BLEU score between the statements in the generated set.
+Following previously proposed evaluation practices laid out by~\citet{chen2020logical}, we evaluate the quality of a generated text, with BLEU to measure consistency with the reference text; and the \textsc{SP-Acc} (SP-A) and \textsc{NLI-Acc} (NLI-A) metrics to estimate its factuality, using semantic parsing and a pretrained NLI model, respectively.
+Specifically, we focus on NLI-A that was found to better agree with human preference for factuality evaluation~\cite{honovich2022true}.
+For measuring the diversity of the generated statements we use the three common n-gram based metrics Self-BLEU$n$~\cite{zhu2018texygen}, Ent-$n$~\cite{zhang2018entk} and Dist-$n$~\cite{li-2016-dist}.